 The written examination is the most competitive stage of the YPP process as you are competing with all other candidates applying to the same job family.
 The exam tests your substantive knowledge of various subjects and UN regulations relevant to your job family, as well as your ability to analyze data, think critically, and your compliance with the core UN values and competencies.
 The key to succeeding at this stage are, firstly, persistence in the preparation process, and, secondly, starting the preparation early as there is a comprehensive amount of information to be covered.
 Past successful candidates recommend starting the readings as soon as you have submitted your application as this will help to ensure that you have enough a sufficient amount of time to go through each item in the suggested reading list, and will also have enough time to practice the exam questions.

 At YPUN, we help candidates to prepare for the YPP written examination from 2014 and are very proud of our success stories.
 Materials for the UN YPP 2020 cohort will be available soon, please follow the updates on our website.

 UN YPP Stage 3: Oral examination (interview)

 The final stage for the YPP is an interview, which is conducted via an online video conference in either English or French and is held in a competency-based format.
-The anticipated timeframe for the YPP 2020 oral examinations is May-June 2021.
+The anticipated timeframe for the YPP 2020 oral examinations is spring-summer 2021.